-Sveshtari Tomb is a UNESCO-protected ancient Thracian site, discovered in 1982.
-It was built for the purpose of a royal funeral, although archaeologists are not sure of the name of the deceased.
-The most impressive feature inside is the ten female figures with their arms up, appearing as if they are supporting the ceiling.
+Sveshtari Tomb is a Unesco-protected ancient Thracian site, discovered in 1982.
+It was built for the purpose of a royal funeral, although archaeologists are unsure of the name of the deceased.
+The most impressive feature inside are the 10 female figures with their arms up, appearing as if they are supporting the ceiling.

 The Rose Valley

-Rila Monastery is the biggest Bulgarian monastery, established in X century by the Bulgarian Saint and hermit Ivan of Rila.
-Part of UNESCO heritage, it is one of the most significant cultural, religious and architectural sites in Bulgaria.
+Rila Monastery is the biggest Bulgarian monastery, established in 10th century by the Bulgarian saint and hermit Ivan of Rila.
+A Unesco World Heritage Site, it is one of the most significant cultural, religious and architectural sites in Bulgaria.
 Besides the monastery buildings, there’s a fortification tower in the monastery court.

 WHAT DO YOU LOVE ABOUT YOUR JOB?

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.

 I have so many places on my list, but I would really lobe to go to Africa.
 I consider myself an “adventure girl” and Africa feels like the ULTIMATE adventure!

 Every CULTURE TRIP Small-group adventure is led by a Local Insider just like Hanna.

 Connect with like-minded people on our premium trips curated by local insiders and with care for the world

 Since you are here, we would like to share our vision for the future of travel - and the direction Culture Trip is moving in.